GatiAher/lagaan-football-pool-app/README.md

 - Pretty Home Page with short getting started guide
 - Make banner with message: If name is red, you have not picked teams for week 7

-Medium

-- NFL Grid of all users choices up to the current week

 Major

 - Log all changes made by user in logfile